likith012/IMLE-Net/README.md

 >**More details on the paper can be found [here](https://ieeexplore.ieee.org/document/9658706).
 Also available on [arxiv](https://arxiv.org/abs/2204.05116).**

+>**Raise an issue for any query regarding the code, paper or for any support.**

+>**Tested and works with the latest tensorflow and torch versions at the time of this commit.**

 ## Table of contents
 - [Introduction](https://github.com/likith012/IMLE-Net/edit/main/README.md#introduction-)
 - [Highlights](https://github.com/likith012/IMLE-Net/edit/main/README.md#features-)